attardi/wikiextractor/README.md

     optional arguments:
-      -h, --help            show this help message and exit --processes PROCESSES number of processes to use (default number of CPU cores)
+      -h, --help            show this help message and exit --processes PROCESSES number of processes to use (default: number of CPU cores)

     Output:
       -o OUTPUT, --output OUTPUT
-			    a directory where to store the extracted files (or '-' for dumping to stdin)
+			    a directory where to store the extracted files (or '-' for dumping to stdout)
       -b n[KMG], --bytes n[KMG]
-			    maximum bytes per output file (default is no limit: one file) -c, --compress        compress output files using bzip
+                            maximum bytes per output file (default 1M) -c, --compress        compress output files using bzip

     Processing: